-- 1.126.
-The alteration and loss of hydrobiological resources due to changes in climatic patterns will affect rainbow trout farming and, therefore, Peruvians' food security. - 1.127.
-A study by Nature Communications (2020) analyzed time-series data (1970-2014) for 31 lakes across five continents and concluded that fish catches can respond either positively or negatively to climate and landuse changes.
-This study found that effects of a climate or land-use driver (e.g., air temperature) on lake environment could be relatively consistent in directions, but consequential changes in a lake-environmental factor (e.g., water temperature) could result in either increases or decreases in fish catch in a specific lake. - A subsequent correlation analysis indicates that reductions in fish catch were less likely to occur in response to potential climate and land-use changes if a lake is located in a region with greater access to clean water.
-This finding suggests that adequate investments in water-quality protection and water-use efficiency can provide additional benefits to lake fisheries and food security. - Environmental changes driven by climate and land-use changes have been linked to major shifts in fish catches (CATCHs) and species composition in many lakes around the world.
-Reduced lake CATCHs caused by climate and land-use changes can threaten food security and livelihoods of millions of people worldwide, especially in impoverished countries where rural poor communities may not have appropriate alternative sources of animal protein and employment opportunity (Kao, Yu-Chun, 202031). - 1.128.
-The most crucial challenge for aquaculture concerns the environmental and social sustainability of the farmed species.
+64 A study by Nature Communications (2020) analyzed time-series data (1970-2014) for 31 lakes across five continents and concluded that fish catches can respond either positively or negatively to climate and land- use changes.

+- 4.741.72 Environmental changes driven by climate and land-use changes have been linked to major shifts in fish catches (CATCHs) and species composition in many lakes around the world.
+Reduced lake CATCHs caused by climate and land-use changes can threaten food security and livelihoods of millions of people worldwide, especially in impoverished countries where rural poor communities may not have appropriate alternative sources of animal protein and employment opportunity (Kao, Yu-Chun, 202065.)- - 1.57.-The most crucial challenge for aquaculture concerns the environmental and social sustainability of the farmed species.
 The future of farming must be based on progressively bio-secure systems that produce healthy, better-growing animals, ensure uniform harvests in terms of quantity and quality and minimal risk to ensure the lowest possible use of chemical antibiotics and generate the least negative environmental impact.
-It is also critical to consider policies to mitigate this activity's social and environmental impact (biological, organic, and chemical pollution, habitat modification, and changes in communities' production patterns). - 1.129.
-Another important aspect is the need to develop mechanisms to improve yields, link production with other industries, and promote technologies such as selected seeds, polycultures, new foods, crop rotation, and microorganisms to purify water, etc. This involves new proven and revolutionary farming methods, such as intensive closed-cycle farming, fully controlled environments, cage farming, domesticated lines, probiotics, yeasts, and bacteria in feed, and the incorporation of new species to diversify production and supply.
+It is also critical to consider policies to mitigate this activity's social and environmental impact (biological, organic, and chemical pollution, habitat modification, and changes in communities' production patterns).
+Additionally, developing - 1.721.73Another important aspect is the need to develop mechanisms to improve yields, link production with other industries, and promote technologies such as selected seeds, polycultures, new foods, crop rotation, and microorganisms to purify water, etc_are also highly important.- This involves applying_new_proven and revolutionary farming methods, such as intensive closed-cycle farming, fully controlled environments, cage farming, domesticated lines, probiotics, yeasts, and bacteria in feed, and the incorporation of new species to diversify production and supply. - 1.58.-Trout are most susceptible to disease and high mortality in the early stages 66, -i.e., the fry stage.
+The most common pathogens include the Yersinia ruckeri bacteria (Flores, 2013)67, Yet).
+This is a Gram negative bacterium that belongs to the Enterobacteriaceae family.
+It mainly affects salmonids, and the most susceptible species is trout.
+Additionally, it causes high mortality rates, above 50% in many countries and leads to significant economic losses in fish farms (Flores, 2013).
+Several antibiotics have been used to control yersiniosis, such as oxytetracycline, sulfadiazine in combination with trimethoprim, florfenicol, oxolinic acid, flumequine and amoxicillin (Flores, 2013); Kumar et al., 2015).
+Given the limited spectrum of antibiotics approved for use in aquaculture, fish have generated resistance to these drugs (Pandiyan et al., 2013).